-In view of the fact that Hood College is a residential college and provides many services seven days a week on a twenty-four-hour basis, the College makes every effort to remain open at all times.
+In view of the fact that Hood College is a residential college and provides many services seven days a week on a twenty-four hour basis, the College makes every effort to remain open at all times.
 However, there are a variety of weather-related events that may impact normal operating procedures at the College.
 Hood College recognizes that transportation and other concerns may arise during times of severe weather conditions; and therefore, many issues are taken into consideration when making a decision to delay classes or close the College.
 Information regarding procedures for delays or closings and how one confirms the College's operating status are outlined below.

-Hood College has identified four major constituencies and the unique ways in which this policy applies to each.
-The four groups are students, faculty, staff and emergency personnel.
-The College reaffirms each constituency's use of reasonable discretion regarding their personal safety and safety of others in determining whether or not they should come to campus during times of inclement/severe weather.
+Hood College has identified three major employee groups and the unique ways in which this policy applies to each.
+The three groups are faculty, staff and Essential Personnel.
+Dismissal of classes and/or cancellation of events do not necessarily mean that the campus operations shut down completely as students remain on campus and staff are needed to continue to work.
+The College reaffirms each constituency's use of reasonable discretion regarding her/his personal safety and safety of others in determining whether or not she/he should come to campus during times of inclement/severe weather.